Assiniboine Park

-Assiniboine Park (formerly known as City Park) is a park in Winnipeg, Manitoba, Canada, located along the Assiniboine River.
+Assiniboine Park (formerly known as City Park) is a major urban park in Winnipeg, Manitoba, Canada, located along the Assiniboine River.
+The park is named for the Assiniboine people.

-The Winnipeg Public Parks Board was formed in 1893, and purchased the initial land for the park in 1904.
-Although in use before then, the park officially opened in 1909.
-It is named for the Assiniboine people.
-The park covers 1100 acre, of which 400 acre are designed in the English landscape style.
+The Winnipeg Public Parks Board was established in 1893 and acquired the initial land for the park in 1904.
+Although the grounds were in use earlier, the park officially opened in 1909.
+Assiniboine Park covers 450 hectares (1,100 acres), of which 160 hectares (400 acres) are designed in the English landscape style.

-The park includes the 700 acre Assiniboine Forest, Assiniboine Park Zoo, Assiniboine Park Conservatory, the historic Assiniboine Park Pavilion, formal and informal gardens, a sculpture garden, a miniature railway, an outdoor theatre for performing arts, and numerous other attractions.
+The park includes 280 hectares (700 acres) of Assiniboine Forest, the Assiniboine Park Zoo, conservatory and garden spaces, the historic Assiniboine Park Pavilion, formal and informal gardens, performance and recreational facilities, and a range of cultural and educational attractions.